computervisioniiith/Assignment-5/README.md

 **Note: There will be strict plagirism check on the notebook.
 You are allowed to use any library for this part.
 However the notebook should have the training code.**

 ## Dataset
-It is available [here]().
+It is available [here](https://www.aicrowd.com/challenges/chunin-exams-food-track-cv-2021/dataset_files).
 There are approx 9233 images in train and 484 images in test set.
+You can use the commands given in Baseline_CV notebook to download the dataset.
+Using those commands you can run it on colab directly

 ![](https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcRXHpCkoea3SmhRAjMKyHui8KC24q5T-TUQWYfnNA0qfg2Y2Tp5Lx8tU18NS7X1_0YiX5U&usqp=CAU)
 Dont Let Naruto Down.
 Believe it